Weather Information (2014-2015)

-Winter is almost over, but you should still be prepared for unexpected colder temperatures, snow, and other treacherous weather.
+Winter has arrived, and you should be prepared for unexpected colder temperatures, snow, and other treacherous weather.
 Driving could become hazardous if road conditions deteriorate, so be sure to adequately prepare your vehicle before setting out.
 In fact, one million motorists typically become "winter casualties" every year1.
 Motorists should always check on road conditions before traveling during the winter months.

 Being prepared for winter driving circumstances could save you time and money, and maybe even your life.
 The links below provide information that help you deal with winter conditions.

 Illinois Weather - University of Illinois, Department of Atmospheric Sciences.
 Click here first, because this site contains useful information such as current Champaign conditions (including heat index), current weather maps, new radar images with national regional and local perspectives, and more.
 Also, in conjunction with WILL-AM580, the campus-owned radio station, the page contains current Champaign-Urbana forecasts made by the station.

 The Interactive Weather Information Network - National Weather Service.
 This site contains notices of active weather warnings for each state in the U.S. You can click on a state to see more detail.
 Your screen will update itself every 60 seconds with new information, and the site contains hourly weather reports, short term forecasts and more.

 The Weather Channel - The Weather Channel The Weather Channel contains weather information for the entire US.
 They also contain information on El Niño La Niña

 WunderMap - The Weather Underground The Weather Underground's WunderMap is an interactive weather map that allows users to choose from different weather layers plotted on top of a dynamic map interface.
 Mapped layers include Satellite, Severe Weather, U.S. Fronts, U.S. Forecast, Extremes, Rivers, and much more.
 Data are available for the entire U.S. and can even be moved out to a Continent level.